What is accreditation?

 Does ACS WASC accredit preschools?

-Preschools are only accredited by ACS WASC when they are part of a multiple grades school.
+Yes, but currently preschools are only accredited when they are part of a multiple grades school.
 Please contact the ACS WASC office for more details.

 Does ACS WASC accredit home schools?

 ACS WASC allows for the accreditation of independent study programs and/or homeschool programs that meet the following criteria: